aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 The greatest danger could be your stupidity.
-Last update: Sat Feb 12 05:04:02 2022
+Last update: Sun Feb 13 05:03:51 2022